Noise-Resilient Quantum Evolution in Open Systems through Error-Correcting Frameworks: State preservation via quantum error correction

-The comparative analysis of different QEC codes across the weak and larger system–bath coupling regimes reveals that the five-qubit code provides a markedly superior performance in preserving the quantum state compared to both the Steane and toric codes.
-Across both weak and larger system–bath coupling regimes, the five-qubit code consistently achieves higher fidelities than the Steane and toric codes.
-In Appendix~\ref{appendix:F}, we show the performance comparison of the five-qubit code, Steane code and Toric code, taking initial states as $\ket{0}, \ket{1}$ and different Werner states.
-In the weak-coupling case, this advantage is most pronounced, with the five-qubit code maintaining significantly improved state preservation over multiple QEC cycles.
-For larger coupling, all codes experience a faster overall decay, but the qualitative behavior of the fidelity curves remains similar to the weak-coupling limit, and the five-qubit code still provides the highest fidelities at each time.
+The comparative analysis of different QEC codes for the weak and moderate system–bath coupling reveals that the five-qubit code provides a markedly superior performance in preserving the quantum state compared to both the Steane and toric codes.
+We emphasize that this comparison is carried out under identical microscopic noise conditions and is not intended as a resource-matched benchmark.
+The performance comparison of the five-qubit code, with the Steane and Toric code, is presented in Fig.~\ref{fig6} (see Appendix~\ref{appendix:F} with initial state $\ket{+}$).
+For this analysis, we take initial states as $\ket{0}$ for a single logical qubit when comparing the five-qubit code with the Steane code, and the Werner state for two logical qubits when comparing with the toric code.
+For both the coupling strength and for high and low temperature limits, the five-qubit code shows a significant advantage over other QEC codes.
 This advantage arises from its minimal code size and fully entangled structure, which enables faster recovery and reduced accumulation of uncorrected errors.

 In contrast, the Steane and toric codes, while effective in fault-tolerant and topological architectures, respectively, exhibit slower recovery dynamics and greater sensitivity to environmental perturbations in the same regime.
-Their larger code spaces and higher overhead make them less efficient in combating weak but frequent noise processes.
+Their larger error spaces and higher overhead make them less efficient in combating weak but frequent noise processes.